Chris Avery

-Chris Avery (born September 21, 1975) is a former arena football fullback / linebacker in the Arena Football League.
+Chris Avery (born September 21, 1975) is an American former professional football fullback / linebacker in the Arena Football League (AFL).
 He played college football at Kentucky State.

 In his career, Avery has played for the Norfolk Nighthawks, Dallas Cowboys, Barcelona Dragons, Grand Rapids Rampage, and Kansas City Brigade.

 College career

 Avery first attended Holmes Community College, where was named a JUCO All-American in each of his two seasons before transferring to Kentucky State in 1999.
 He was named a Division II All-American and named to the All-Southern Intercollegiate Athletic Conference team at Kentucky State in 1999 after recording 32 tackles and four sacks.

 Professional career

 af2

 Avery played one season with the Norfolk Nighthawks of af2.
 He ranked as the team's second-leading rusher with 13 carries for 55 yards and two touchdowns in eight games along with eight tackles, one sack, one blocked field goal attempt and two forced fumbles.